-The Law of God given through Moses is either abolished or it’s not; it can’t be both at the same time…
+The Law of God given through Moses is either abolished or it’s valid; it can’t be both at the same time…

-The only logical reason Paul is going to Jerusalem for the Feast is because the Feasts are not “done away with or abolished” and Paul is wanting to observe it!
+The only logical reason Paul is going to Jerusalem for the Feast is because the it is not “done away with or abolished” and Paul is wanting to observe it!

 Now, since Paul is observing this Feast of the LORD…

 1 Corinthians 4:16 I urge you, then, be imitators of me.

 1 Corinthians 11:1 Be imitators of me, as I am of Christ.

 Philippians 3:17 Brothers, join in imitating me, and keep your eyes on those who walk according to the example you have in us.

 Philippians 4:9 What you have learned and received and heard and seen in me—practice these things, and the God of peace will be with you.

 2 Thessalonians 3:9 It was not because we do not have that right, but to give you in ourselves an example to imitate.